gianni-rosato/svt-av1-psy/README.md

 	 -	YASM Assembler version 1.2.0 or later

 * __Build Instructions__
-	 -	cd Build/linux
-	 -	./build.sh <release | debug> (if none specified, both release and debug will be built)
+	 -	./Build/linux/build.sh <release | debug> (if none specified, both release and debug will be built)

 * __Sample Binaries location__
 	 -	Binaries can be found under Bin/Release and / or Bin/Debug